 Chatham Waterfront is a vibrant regeneration zone at the heart of the city.
-We will co-ordinate and deliver the high-quality build out of Chatham opportunities for Chatham town centre via the creation of attractive and sustainable residential units and leisure outlets.
+We will co-ordinate and deliver the high-quality build out of Chatham Waterfront, delivering new spend opportunities for Chatham town centre via the creation of attractive and sustainable residential units and leisure outlets.
 This key regeneration zone will act as a catalyst for the development of the wider waterfront area, including cultural and event space.